Dark Rift

-Dark Rift is a 3D fighting video game for the Nintendo 64, notable for being the first N64 game to use 60 frames per second.
-It has been referred to as the Nintendo 64's first native fighting game, though in actuality it started development as a Sega Saturn game.
-In addition, it was originally announced that the Microsoft Windows version of the game would precede the Nintendo 64 version by one month.
+Dark Rift is a 1997 fighting video game developed by Kronos Digital Entertainment and published by Vic Tokai for the Nintendo 64 and Microsoft Windows.
+It is notable for being the first N64 game to run at 60 frames per second.

-It was originally announced under the title "Criticom II", and is the second of three fighting games developed by Kronos Digital, falling between Criticom and Cardinal Syn.
+Though Dark Rift has been referred to as the Nintendo 64's first native fighting game, in actuality it started development as a Sega Saturn game.
+In addition, it was originally announced that the Windows version of the game would precede the Nintendo 64 version by one month.

 Gameplay

 Players choose from eight playable characters to start; there are also two hidden characters which are unlocked by completing the game in single-player mode.
 Fights go for a default three-out-of-five rounds, as opposed to the more conventional two-out-of-three.

 Plot

 Dark Rift takes place far in the future, sometime after the events of Criticom.
 Gameplay spans three dimensions: the Neutral Dimension (where Earth is located), the Dark Dimension (home to demons), and the Light Dimension (home to energy beings).
 Although the creatures of the Dark Dimension are demonic, there is no indication that the inhabitants of the Light Dimension have any angelic qualities.

 The crystal (the acquisition of which is the main motivation of the characters of Criticom) turns out to be the Core Prime Element of a Master Key, one which holds the power to all the secrets in the universe.
 The Master Key was found eons ago lodged in a spatial tear.
 When it was retrieved it burst into three pieces, sending two pieces into alternate dimensions, and widening the tear into the game's namesake Dark Rift.